7+ years writing insurance and personal finance content

 Collision coverage

-Collision coverage pays for damages to your car after a collision with another vehicle or object.
+Collision coverage pays for damages to your car after an at-fault collision with another vehicle or stationary object, like a fence or light pole.
 If your vehicle is a total loss, collision coverage will reimburse you for the actual cash value of your vehicle.
+This also covers rollover accidents or pothole damage.

 Comprehensive coverage